*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 On January 24, 1848, James W. Marshall, a contractor hired by John Sutter, discovered gold on Sutter’s sawmill land in the Sacramento Valley area of the California Territory.
 Throughout the 1850s, Californians beseeched Congress for a transcontinental railroad to provide service for both passengers and goods from the Midwest and the East Coast.
 The potential economic benefits for communities along proposed railroads made the debate over the route rancorous.
 Growing dissent over the slavery issue also heightened tensions.

 The great influx of diverse people clashed in a combative and aggrandizing atmosphere of individualistic pursuit of fortune.36 Linguistic, cultural, economic, and racial conflict roiled both urban and rural areas.
 By the end of the 1850s, Chinese and Mexican immigrants made up one fifth of the mining population in California.
 The ethnic patchwork of these frontier towns belied a clearly defined socioeconomic arrangement that saw whites on top as landowners and managers, with poor whites and ethnic minorities working the mines and assorted jobs.
-The competition for land, resources, and riches furthered individual and collective abuses, particularly against Indians and older Mexican communities.
+The competition for land, resources, and riches furthered individual and collective abuses, particularly against Native Americans and older Mexican communities.
 California’s towns, as well as those dotting the landscape throughout the West, such as Coeur D’Alene in Idaho and Tombstone in Arizona, struggled to balance security with economic development and the protection of civil rights and liberties.